Conditional dynamics of optomechanical two-tone backaction-evading measurements

-We also include system-environment interactions with the photonic and the mechanical environment~\cite{SM}.
-In a quantum noise picture, both environments consist of a collection of uncorrelated modes that interact with the system at time $t$ and are otherwise uncoupled; this assumption both gives rise to a Markovian environment and provides a monitoring channel.
-After interacting with the system, we assume that the photonic modes of the environment undergo a homodyne measurement of the {\it phase quadrature}~\cite{QuantumMeasBook} [see Fig.~\ref{f:Sketch} ({\bf a})].
+We also include interactions with the photonic and the mechanical environment~\cite{SM}.
+Both environments consist of a collection of uncorrelated modes that interact with the system at time $t$ and are otherwise uncoupled; this assumption both gives rise to a Markovian environment and provides a monitoring channel.
+After interacting with the system the photonic modes of the environment undergo a homodyne measurement of the {\it phase quadrature} $\hat P_c$~\cite{QuantumMeasBook} [see Fig.~\ref{f:Sketch} ({\bf a})].